Johan-Melin/neon-rhythm/memory-bank/implementation-plan.md

 Step 2: Create the Main Game File
 Instructions:
-In src/game, create a file named game.js.
-Import Three.js into game.js.
 Set up a basic Three.js scene, perspective camera, and WebGL renderer.
 Create a render loop using requestAnimationFrame to continuously render the scene.
 Link the renderer to the index.html file by appending it to the DOM.